auth0/docs/articles/microsites/add-login/add-login-mobile-app.md

   - add-login
 ---

-So you have a native/mobile app, and you need a way for users to log in.
-Let’s add login functionality with Auth0.

-## What can Auth0 do for you?
+Auth0 provides flexible ways to add login, using one of the following methods:

+- [Auth0 SDKs](/libraries): The simplest way to implement login for your application's specific technology is to use one of our SDKs which will do most of the heavy-lifting for you.
+Our [Quickstarts](/quickstart/native) will walk you through the process.
+- [Authentication API](/api/authentication): If you prefer to roll your own, keep reading to learn how to call our API directly.

-Auth0 can help you:
+Auth0 can also help you:

 - Register and authenticate users with multiple authentication sources.
 - Authorize users (e.g., manage groups and permissions).
 - Implement multi-factor authentication.
 - Customize your login experience and process.

-Auth0 also provides flexible ways to add login, using one of the following methods:

-- [Auth0 SDKs](/libraries): The simplest way to implement login for your application's specific technology is to use one of our SDKs which will do most of the heavy-lifting for you.
-Our [Quickstarts](/quickstart/native) will walk you through the process.
-- [Authentication API](/api/authentication): If you prefer to roll your own, keep reading to learn how to call our API directly.

 ::: prerequisites
-Before we begin, you will need to:

 - Log in to the Auth0 Dashboard.
 If you don’t already have an Auth0 account, [sign up for one now](${manage_url}).
 :::